memgraph/docs/docs/how-to-guides/create-backup.md

 1. Stop the instance using `docker stop CONTAINER_ID`
-2. Start the instance by adding a `-v ~/snapshots:/var/lib/memgraph/snapshots` flag to the `docker run` command, where the `~/snapshots` represents a path to the location of the backed-up directory, for example:
+2. Start the instance by adding a `-v ~/snapshots:/var/lib/memgraph/snapshots` flag to the `docker run` command, where the `~/snapshots` represents a path to the location of the directory with the back-up snapshot, for example:

   ```
-  docker run -p 7687:7687 -p 7444:7444 -v ~/snapshots:/var/lib/memgraph/snapshots memgraph/memgraph
+  docker run -p 7687:7687 -p 7444:7444 -v C:/Users/Vlasta/snapshots:/var/lib/memgraph/snapshots memgraph/memgraph
   ```
 4. If you want to copy both WAL and snapshot files start the instance by adding a `-v ~/snapshots:/var/lib/memgraph/snapshots -v ~/wal:/var/lib/memgraph/wal`